Skip to main content

 Testosterone and Insulin Sensitivity in Men

 In men, low testosterone is a powerful and independent predictor for the development of metabolic syndrome and type 2 diabetes.
 The mechanisms are multifactorial.
-Testosterone directly influences body composition, promoting the development of lean and inhibiting the differentiation of adipocyte precursor cells.
+Testosterone directly influences body composition, promoting the development of lean muscle mass and inhibiting the differentiation of adipocyte precursor cells.

 Muscle is the primary site of insulin-mediated glucose disposal, so the sarcopenia (muscle loss) that accompanies hypogonadism directly contributes to insulin resistance.
 Testosterone also appears to directly modulate the expression and translocation of key glucose transporters, like GLUT4, in skeletal muscle.

 Furthermore, it exerts anti-inflammatory effects, suppressing the production of pro-inflammatory cytokines like TNF-α and IL-6, which are known to interfere with insulin signaling.
 The decline in testosterone, therefore, creates a vicious cycle ∞ low testosterone promotes visceral adiposity, which in turn increases inflammation and insulin resistance, further suppressing HPG axis function and lowering testosterone.
-Clinical intervention with has been shown to break this cycle, improving insulin sensitivity, reducing visceral fat, and increasing lean body mass.
+Clinical intervention with testosterone therapy has been shown to break this cycle, improving insulin sensitivity, reducing visceral fat, and increasing lean body mass.

 Impact of Sex Steroid Decline on Metabolic Parameters